Joseph Baker (Royal Navy officer)

+Map of the Pacific Northwest Coast of America made by Joseph Baker with his name sake Mount Baker depicted on the middle right.

 Joseph Baker (1767-1817) was an officer in the Royal Navy, best known for his role in the mapping of the Pacific Northwest Coast of America during the Vancouver Expedition of 1791–1795.
 Mount Baker is named after him.

 Voyaging with Vancouver

 Baker is thought to have come from the Welsh border counties.
 From 1787 he served on where he met then-Lieutenant George Vancouver and then-Midshipman Peter Puget.
 Vancouver picked Baker as 3rd Lieutenant (and Puget as 2nd Lieutenant) of HMS Discovery for a round-the-world survey, focusing on the American Pacific Northwest Coast.
 Baker proved a highly capable surveyor and chartmaker in addition to his other duties.

 The voyage started with complications.
 Discovery put in at Tenerife where Baker was seriously beaten trying to put down a sailor's brawl.
 The voyage proceeded more smoothly to Cape Town, the south coast of Australia and New Zealand.
 In Tahiti and Hawaii, then called the Sandwich Islands, he accompanied Archibald Menzies in botanical explorations.

 Most of the small-boat work in exploring the Northwest Coast of America was done by the more senior officers, while Baker specialized in converting their observations into nautical charts.
 When Discovery explored Admiralty Inlet, Baker was the first Briton to see Mount Baker, a prominent volcano which Vancouver named after him, although it had already been sketched by the Spaniard Gonzalo López de Haro in 1790 as first pilot on Manuel Quimper's exploration of the area.

 In 1794, while Discovery wintered in Hawai'i, Baker accompanying Menzies, Midshipman George McKenzie and another man whose name is not recorded, on the first recorded ascent of Mauna Loa.
 Lacking any particular equipment for snow or altitude, they summitted at 13,681 feet (4170m) and took careful observation to accurately measure the height within a few dozen feet.

 Baker frequently commanded Discovery when the other officers were away.
 After Vancouver departed the ship in Shannon, Baker brought her safely home to Long Reach on the Thames, completing her five-year mission on 20 October 1795.

 Baker spent much of the next few years refining the expedition's charts for publication.
 After the Peace of Amiens caused the Admiralty to reduce the Navy, he lived at his family home in Presteigne.